How MARCUS Reviews Sources

 In day-to-day use, answer quality is usually driven most by:

-- the relevance and quality of the source corpus
+- the relevance and quality of the source library

 - the clarity of the project boundary

-- whether the best source was actually available to retrieve
+- whether the best source was actually available to review

 People sometimes assume the model is the dominant factor.
-In MARCUS, the corpus and retrieval pipeline often matter more.
+In MARCUS, the library and source-review process often matter more.

 Why Good Projects Feel So Different From Bad Ones